-Data displayed satisfied using The percentage of database page I/O requests that were the buffer cache (and therefore the database did not have to eads), over the course of the selected time range. available for u percentage of The number of times that a requested section was not se and had to be loaded into the package cache, as a the total number of times that a section was requested, over the selected time range.
+Data displayed • Total BP (%).
+The percentage of database page I/O requests that were satisfied using the buffer cache (and therefore the database did not have to perform disk reads), over the course of the selected time range. • Package (%).
+The number of times that a requested section was not available for use and had to be loaded into the package cache, as a percentage of the total number of times that a section was requested, over the course of the selected time range.

-Catalog (%).
+• Catalog (%).
 The number of times that a table descriptor or authorization information was not found in the catalog cache and had to be inserted there, as a percentage of the total number of times that a table descriptor or authorization information was requested, over the course of the selected time range.

-Clicking the icon next to any of the cache hit ratios displays a pop-up that provides additional, related information.

-Clicking the link at the bottom of any of the three pop-ups takes you to the corresponding dashboard for additional information.
+Where to go payt Clicking the icon next to any of the cache hit ratios displays a pop-up that provides additional, related information.
+Where to go next Clicking the link at the bottom of any of the three pop-ups takes you to the corresponding dashboard for additional information.